bulib/dataWebsite/manage/writing-a-dmp.md

 Contextual details, or metadata, is the information others will need to understand your data.
 While you may be familiar with your data, others may not know about your equipment settings, variable names, or file organization.
 It is important to think about the file types you're using to share your data.
 Some formats, like .csv or .txt, are open and can be understood by many programs.
 Others like, .pdf or .docx, are proprietary and may not be understood by some programs or people.

 You should also explain your data set in terms of the who, what, when, where, why, and how.
 Documenting all of those aspects of your data set will help others use your data effectively and within the right context.
-Think about:

 + What are the file formats you plan to use (and if they are open or proprietary)?
 + What are the who, what, when, where, why, and how of your data set?